Zmp0/Entry/README.md

 Run the script with the following syntax:

-NAME : name of the desktop entry
+NAME : Name of the desktop entry

-COMMAND : the command for execute it
+COMMAND : Command or file to execute

-ICON_PATH : the path to an icon of you want to add it,is optional.
+ICON_PATH : Path to an icon if you want to add it,is optional.

 ### If you want to install it: